 Car Free Travel: Ireland isn’t the only place I’ve traveled car free in places where rental cars are recommended.
 I also visited Iceland and France’s Loire Valley.

-More in Europe: For more great Europe itineraries, try 10 Days in Spain or Paris, Belgium, and Amsterdam in 10 Days.
+More in Europe: For more great Europe itineraries, try Spain in 10 Days for the best of the country, Scandinavia in 10 Days for a focus on the big cities, or even Paris, Belgium, and Amsterdam in 10 Days.

 Leave A Comment